 There’s a reason mud-masking has been around for centuries.
 Vitamin and mineral-rich, good-for-you earth is easily one of the best things you can slather on your skin.
 Plus, clay masks feel great on the skin, and they’re practically made for easy at-home use.
 What other skincare product can you actually see working—drying out to unclog and detox pores in a matter of minutes?

-So we agree then: Clay masks are awesome.
+So we agree: Clay masks are awesome.
 But they aren’t all created equal.
 Sure, the formulas will differ, as some gently exfoliate while others refine and a select few plump the skin, but the differences run deeper than that.
 The type of clay and even where the clay was sourced can make a huge difference in a clay mask’s efficacy, and there are a lot of products on the market to sift through for these differences.
 So we did the hard work for you and compiled a list of the all-time best clay masks.

 Read on to find the best clay mask for you.

 Best Overall: Fresh Umbrian Clay Pore Purifying Face Mask